BiomathematicsAndStatisticsScotland/rigsarkivet_r_infopkg/README.md

 factors which results in the numeric values for these fields changing when re-emitted as a dataset.

-A simple command-line tool is available which emits a single RDS file as an information package.
-See Convert_To_ASTA.R in the Github repository for this.
+Additionally, a simple command-line tool is available which emits a single RDS file as an information package.
+See ASTA_Convert.R in the Github repository.

-For more complex invocations (e.g. where multiple data tables are involved) it is recommended to write a script which contains the description of your information package as above.
+For more complex invocations (e.g. where multiple data tables are involved) it is recommended to write a script which contains the description of your information package as shown in the example above.

 The package vignette contains further examples of how to use this software to emit more complex information packages.